Purpose Over Popularity

 To pitch RAW Recovery Podcast, visit https://trudgingtogether.podbean.com for contact information, then craft a tight one-paragraph hook that ties your expertise to a gap in their recent education coverage.

-RAW Recovery Podcast is hosted by trudgingtogether.
-The show is categorised under education (health) and has published 100 episodes.
+RAW Recovery Podcast is hosted by Unknown Host.
+The show is categorised under Education (health) and has published 100 episodes.

 RAW Recovery Podcast has published 100 episodes.

-RAW Recovery Podcast regularly covers education, health, fitness.
-It sits in the education category, with a health focus.
+RAW Recovery Podcast regularly covers Education, Health, Fitness, Mental.
+It sits in the Education category, with a health focus.

 RAW Recovery Podcast is accessible for guests with genuine education expertise.
 A personalised, episode-aware pitch will still outperform a generic one every time.